conjoon/lumen-app-email/docs/serverconfig.md

 ### Example for `match`
 **Prerequisite:** `match` is set to `["/\@(googlemail.)(com)$/mi"]`
 <br>
-A user signs in with the username "name@**googlemail.com**". `lumen-app-email` will query through the configurations of `imapserver.php` and test **this** username against regular expression defined in `match`.
+A client authenticates with the username "name@**googlemail.com**". `lumen-app-email` will query through the configurations of `imapserver.php` and test **this** username against regular expression defined in `match`.
 In this example, the above regular expression matches the username (i.e. email address).
 The configuration where the regular expression is specified will be used for subsequent operations requested by the client.

 ### Example for `root`
 A common mailbox layout of IMAP servers looks like this: